 How do I get started on social media?
-This is a question that I continue to get when I speak on the impact of social media on a business’ marketing efforts.
-This infographic from Venngage walks a business through setting up and developing their strategy for marketing via social media.
-And there are some good tips in here for the established marketer as well!
+This is a question that I continue to get when I speak on the impact of social media on a business' marketing efforts.
+First, let's discuss why your company would want to be active on social media.

 - Choose Your Social Networks – Look for unique industry groups and customers amongst each social media platform.
 I'm not a fan of simply selecting one and ignoring another.
 I believe you can participate across all platforms – but focus and target where opportunities begin to rise.
 It's not all about the demographics per the infographic.

 - Fill Out Your Profiles – When I see a generic profile photo, a missing background, or an incomplete profile, I'm always hesitant at following or engaging with the company or person on social media.
 Take your time setting up and providing a unique, but clear profile that communicates your purpose for being there.

 - Find Your Voice and Tone – Brand consistency is important online, so make sure that you establish a consistent tone when sharing and responding on social media.
 Keep in mind that it's a busy, loud world out there, don't be boring!